-22 Singaporeans Make it to Forbes’ 2019 Dollar Billionaires List
+22 Singaporeans Make it to Forbes’ 2019 Billionaires List

 At a whopping $7.2 billion is Goh Cheng Liang, 91 years old and founder of Wuthelam Holdings- a manufacturer of paint and coatings.
 Liang ranks at position 203 globally and second richest nationally behind the Ng brothers although he easily dwarfs the brothers’ wealth.
 Liang’s company has an interest in the Japan-based Nippon Paint Holdings.
 Nippon Paint Holdings is the biggest manufacturer of paint and paint products in Asia.
 The company operates in over 16 countries globally including India and China and has approximately 21,000 employees.
 Reportedly, Goh’s ginormous fortune is largely a factor of his 39% stake in Nippon Paint held through his Nipsea International- a 100% owned subsidiary of Wuthelam Holdings.

-Dubbed “China’s richest restaurateur,” Zhang Yong 48 years old comes in at position 224 with a net worth of $6.8 billion.
+Dubbed “China’s richest restaurateur,” Zhang Yong (age 48) comes in at position 224 with a net worth of $6.8 billion.
 Zhang together with his wife Shu Ping co-founded the Haidilao International holding Ltd popular for its Hai Di Lao chain of hot pot restaurants.
 The couple has a combined wealth of $8.6 billion.
 Zhang is among the 195 newcomers that made it to the 2019 billionaires list alongside Pinduoduo’s Colin Huang, Daniel Ek (Spotify) and Adam Bowen among others.
 Zhang’s chain of restaurants operates in close to 400 locations globally across China, Singapore, U.S., South Korea, and Japan among others.
 According to Forbes, the chain of restaurants wrecked in over $10.4 billion in annual sales.
-Aside from his Chinese roots, Zhang and his wife are Singapore nationals.
+Zhang and his wife are Singapore nationals with Chinese roots.

 United Overseas Bank (UOB) heir, Wee Cho Yaw, 90 is the fourth richest Singaporean and position 267 globally.
 Wee who stepped down as UOB’s chairman back in 2013 after a 60-year reign has an estimated net worth of $6.1 billion.
 In April 2018, Wee retired from UOB board.
 The bank is currently led by Wee’s son Wee Ee Chong as CEO.
 The bank was co-founded by Wee’s father in 1935 and has grown over the years to become Singapore’s 3rd largest bank.
 Aside from banking, the family also has an interest in property development through Kheng Leong.
 Wee family owns Haw Par- the company that manufactures the popular Tiger Balm Chinese ointment.